Disclosure: This post may contain affiliate links. Please see our privacy policy.

 💭 Expert Tips from Dietitian Summer Yule

 This is a level 1 recipe (may help support fat loss).
-White fishes, such as cod, are a great source of lean protein.
-Cod provides a lot of protein for very few calories, which may help to keep you full, making it easier to support a weight loss goal.
+White fish like cod is a naturally lean source of protein.
+It gives you a generous amount of protein for relatively few calories, which many people find satisfying and helpful when they are working toward balanced eating or a weight loss goal.

 Nutrition information is for one serving of the recipe.